-It is important to be aware that under Dutch law, a “180 days rule” applies.
-It means that if the donor dies within 180 days of making the gift, the gift is treated as an inheritance.
-This law is intended to prevent someone from making gifts immediately before their death to reduce inheritance tax.
+It is important to be aware that under Dutch law, a 180 days rule applies.
+It means that if the donor dies within 180 days of making the gift, the gift is an inheritance.
+This law thus prevents someone from making gifts immediately before their death to reduce inheritance tax.
 This does not apply if the gift is to a child, and the increased exemption for gift tax is used.

 Finally, be aware that giving on paper requires a deed of gift to be drawn up by a civil-law notary.
 It is cheaper if you prepare the deed yourself.